TheochemUI/eOn/_sources/user_guide/rgpot_integration.md.txt

 | `with_serve` | `WITH_SERVE_MODE` | `ptlrpc_dep` (RPC server stack) |

 Both are convenience archives inside rgpot's single versioned `librgpot`, so neither adds a shared object next to it at run time.
-Packagers shipping eOn against an installed rgpot need `librgpot` alone; the QM *engines* in the table below stay separate because eOn `dlopen`s them.
+Packagers that link eOn against an installed rgpot need `librgpot` alone; the QM *engines* in the table below stay separate because eOn `dlopen`s them.

 Runtime for direct mode: set `NWCHEMC_LIBRARY` / `RGPOT_NWCHEMC_ENGINE` (or